'Yeh hota hai aazad mulk', Imran Khan's music video praising EAM Jaishankar goes viral - ExBulletin

 ‘Yeh hota hai aazad mulk’, Imran Khan’s music video praising EAM Jaishankar goes viral

-Responding to a question whether India’s oil imports from Russia are not funding the war in Ukraine, Jaishankar asked, “India buying oil from Russia is funding the war… So tell me buying Russian gas does not finance the war?

-“Is it only Indian money and Russian oil coming to India that is financing the war and not Russian gas coming to Europe which is not financing?
-Let’s be a little impartial, ”said the Minister of Foreign Affairs.
+Responding to a question whether India’s oil imports from Russia are not funding the war in Ukraine, Jaishankar asked: “India buying oil from Russia is funding the war… Say- me then buying Russian gas does not finance the war?
+“It is only Indian money and Russian oil arriving in India that finance the war and not Russian gas arriving in Europe which does not finance it?
+Let’s be a little impartial”, declared the Minister of Foreign Affairs.
+(ANI)

 Sources